jdoleary/Spellmasons/docs/TasksCurrent.md

 - Spellmasons, copywrite needed?
 ---
 - bug: I'm getting a "this spell will damage you" popup during enemy turn because the unit syncs their perk health upgrade but not the prediction unit
-- bug: when a new player joins if you're looking at the upgrade menu it regenerates them
 - if you choose a spawn position while another player is casting it waits and then spawns where you clicked, which can be confusing because it still looks like you can choose where to spawn
 - bug: collected scroll but it didn't show upgrade screen
 - bug: multiplayer, when a dead player chooses resurrect they appear where they were when they died, they should "enterPortal" instead